Emmanuel-GO/Data-Cleaning-with-Python/README.md

 ### Task Overview
 This task focuses on ensuring the dataset is clean, reliable, and ready for further marketing analysis while introducing a new **_short_title_** feature for SEO-optimized and concise product titles.
 I will explore, identify, and resolve common data issues using  Python (Pandas, NumPy).
 Additionally, I'll implement a logic to generate shorter product titles for each entry using the **_(Regular expression library)_**, ensuring they retain key information while being concise and preparing a detailed technical report.

+### Tools
+- Excel - Used for data gathering
+- Python: The primary language for data manipulation.
+  - Pandas: For data loading, exploration, and cleaning.
+   - Regular Expressions (re): To clean text data and remove unwanted patterns.
+   - Matplotlib (plt): For data visualization, helping to analyze and display patterns.
+   - Seaborn:Helps visualize distributions, relationships, and categorical data
+- Jupyter Notebook: Provided a cloud-based platform for executing Python code efficiently.

 ### Data Overview

 Product Dataset:https://docs.google.com/spreadsheets/d/1z3Io4xtC2FMif2lskLbDDcRe5OTjoi4l/edit?gid=822295292#gid=822295292